jrosen48/utk-homepage/content/post/2023-09-15-the-first-few-days-with-baby/index.md

 ![](images/IMG_8786.JPG)

 Katie was wheeled to the "Mother Baby" unit and, again, I carried our bags down.
+I texted with parents and my brother, sharing the happy news, grateful they stayed awake.
 It was around 4 am and a very cheery nurse explained all of the features of the room to us, down to the TV channels we could view; Katie, especially, was exhausted, and I was ready to conk out on the couch---not having had any coffee!
 The next morning we called and texted friends and family; I proudly changed baby's first diaper. family visited and baby brother met baby sister.
 These were sweet moments: Parents holding baby, son holding baby, and then Katie walking out of the hospital to head home with baby.

 ![](images/IMG_8872.JPG)